DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-03-27-understanding-trainee-withdrawals.md

 ---

-We conducted data analysis and desktop research to understand what we know and what we don’t know about why trainees withdraw from teacher training
+We conducted data analysis and desktop research to understand what we know and what we don’t know about why trainees withdraw from teacher training.

 ## Background